SourceCube-Ltd/aws-account-switcher-safari-extension/README.md

 ## Donation

-If you would like to support me and the costs associated with publishing the extension in the App Store you can do so here https://ko-fi.com/rmatec
+If you would like to support me and the costs associated with publishing the extension in the App Store you can do so here (currently not available)